-The Dine Out Vancouver Festival runs from January 19 to February 4, 2018, and during that time dozens of downtown restaurants offer 3-course menu deals.
+The Dine Out Vancouver Festival ran from January 18 to February 3, 2019, and during that time dozens of downtown restaurants offered 3-course menu deals.

 In addition to restaurant names and details, we’ve provided suggestions on what to see and do in the different areas while you’re there.
 Don’t just go out for a nice meal – explore the area and Vancouver’s top attractions while you’re at it!

-Details are subject to change.
-Check restaurant websites for exact information.
+(Note: Details are subject to change.
+Check restaurant websites for exact information.)

 Downtown Dine Out Restaurants

 Enjoy a stroll around the core of downtown, do some shopping at Pacific Centre, see a movie, or check out a bar or night club.
 And while you’re in the area, make a reservation for a fabulous dinner at one of the following great establishments:

 - Bacchus at the Wedgewood – a fancy restaurant at 845 Hornby Street in the Four Diamond Wedgewood Hotel.
 Expect dinner to be around $65 without wine normally, but just $45 with their Dine Out Vancouver Festival menu.